 Shows the system name of the SCALANCE W700-Geräts.
 The entry depends on the access point.
 Not all access points support this parameter.

 Shows the channel over which the client communicates with the access point.

-Shows the signal strength of the access point in dBm.
+Shows the signal strength of the client in bBm.